 Finding where that break-even point is will be important, the experts tell us.
 For instance, if you have a loan at 6.5% and you think you are going to be in that house for four more years, you could be a great candidate for a no closing cost loan.

 Also, if you want to make renovations on your home, you may want to save the money in your savings account instead of paying closing costs.

-When It Won’t Pay to Get a No Cost Refinance
+When It Won’t Pay to Get a No Closing Cost Mortgage Refinance

 However, if you are planning to live in the home for at least five years, a no closing cost loan could cost you a good deal more in the long run.
 This is going to be true whether you are getting a new equity loan or house refinancing.

 Most buyers and home owners find that they will break even in a few years on closing costs.
 Getting a no closing cost refinance will mean you have a higher interest rate.

 For owners who are paying that rate for 20 years, clearly you could end up costing yourself a lot more money over the long run than paying the closing costs up front.